Drarok/KOtal/README.md

 ----

 To begin, store all the KOtal files under modules/kotal/ and enable it through bootstrap.php.

+Unfortunately, the default error view will be broken by this.
+To work around this problem, you will need to add these lines to index.php *before* the call to `Kohana::init()` (please use the correct paths for your setup).

+	// Load the base class and our overridden one. require_once SYSPATH . 'classes/Kohana/Kohana/Exception.php';
+	require_once MODPATH . 'kotal/classes/Kohana/Exception.php';

 For the most part, simply create and call views like you would normally under Kohana 3.
 The only difference is that the view code itself is under TAL rules.